 In court papers he says it was responsible for detainee interrogation and control, calling it "effectively a black hole, a segregated and tightly controlled environment operating under a separate chain of command."

-The Ministry of Defence did not immediately respond to CNN questions about the interrogation team.
+The Ministry of Defence did not respond to CNN questions about the interrogation team on Monday.

 The European Convention on Human Rights requires the government to establish an independent investigation in the abuse allegations, Shiner says.